 Soundtracks: We use stock music for soundtracks and send you to a website where you can easily audition the type of music you want and find the perfect track for your trailer.
 You may also supply your soundtrack music but, once again, be aware its use may be subject to copyright.

 Titles: The words on the screen will be based on your book’s blurb and other information you give us about the story.
 The effects we will use on the titles may include panning, zooming and fading.
-The typeface (font) we select will be one we feel suits your book based on the information you give us.
+The typeface (font) we select will be one we feel suits your book based on the information you give us or you can specify a particular font to use if we have it.
+Otherwise, if it is not a free font, we may be able to purchase it for you at cost price.
 You may also supply a font if it turns out we don’t have your preference but, once again, be aware its use may be subject to copyright.

 Advanced image adjustment: This applies to the still images and refers to adjustments such as deep etching (‘extracting’ or cutting out a figure from its background to allow another background to show) and spot colourisation (such as changing a photo model’s hair or eye colour, or the colour of their clothing).